 For information about how an Adobe administrator assigns a System Administrator access level to a users, see Grant a user full administrative access.

-If you grant a Planner user administrative access to job roles, the Edit Role Billing & Cost Rates setting is automatically enabled for the user automatically.
+If you grant a Standard or Planner user administrative access to job roles, the Edit Role Billing & Cost Rates setting is automatically enabled for the user automatically.

 Later, if you disable administrative access to job roles for the user, job roles are still visible to the user because the Edit Role Billing & Cost Rates setting is still enabled.